afbeelding overleg voor de computer

 Diversification and vitatisation of career paths

 The various Schools have been working on how to differentiate within academic job profiles.
-This is one of the spearheads for 2023.
+This was one of the spearheads for 2023.
 For example, within a team or organizational unit, one person is very good at offering education, another is happy with management, and a third is extremely good at formulating scientific research questions.
 Not everyone has to be equally good at everything, but every contribution deserves recognition.
 This applies to academic staff, but actually to all university employees who make our scientific work possible.
 In this way, each School creates career policies that are in line with its vision and its fields, and with the principles of Recognition & Rewards.

 In 2021,Tilburg University already introduced the new Performance & Talent Development (P&TD) cycle, focusing on the various core domains: Management, Education, Research, Impact, and Team Spirit (MERIT).